A-Jordan/Mockup-To-Article/README.md

 Responses to questions:

+1. I learned a few new element tags.

-1. So far the easiest thing is the syntax and tags.
+2. So far the easiest thing is the syntax and tags.
 Viewing the site as a tree really helps to visualize what goes where.

-2. The difficulties that I am having is using MDN for assistance then finding multiple solutions to a problem or question.
+3. The difficulties that I am having is using MDN for assistance then finding multiple solutions to a problem or question.

-3. The issues that I had run into were easily solved with a short trip to MDN, after some digging and rational thought I had found the solution.
+4. The issues that I had run into were easily solved with a short trip to MDN, after some digging and rational thought I had found the solution.